JamesTsay-12/blog-site/_posts/2025-07-09-bitcoin-gold-and-real-value.md

 - **Bitcoin**
   - Cybersecurity risks including hacking and loss of private keys
   - Technological risk from **emerging quantum computing**, which could eventually compromise cryptographic security ([Is quantum computing a threat for crypto? – Coinbase](https://www.coinbase.com/learn/crypto-basics/is-quantum-computing-a-threat-for-crypto))
+  - Technological risk from protocol changes and scalability issues
   - Regulatory uncertainty, with governments worldwide still defining their stance
-  - Technological risk (protocol changes, scalability issues)
   - High price volatility due to market sentiment and emerging adoption

 Understanding these risks helps investors evaluate their tolerance and suitability of each asset.